snowplow/documentation/docs/pipeline-components-and-applications/snowplow-mini/setup-guide-for-gcp/index.md

 2. Giving developers new to Snowplow an easy way to start with Snowplow and understand how the different pieces fit together
 3. Giving people running Snowplow a quick way to debug tracker updates (because they can)

-The software stack installed (0.15.1):
+<p>Version {versions.snowplowMini} (recommended) comes with:</p>

-- Snowplow Stream Collector NSQ 2.8.2
+- Snowplow Stream Collector NSQ 2.9.0
-- Snowplow Stream Enrich NSQ 3.6.1
+- Snowplow Stream Enrich NSQ 3.8.0
 - Snowplow Elasticsearch Loader 2.0.8
-- Snowplow Iglu Server 0.8.7
+- Snowplow Iglu Server 0.10.0
 - Opensearch 2.4.0
 - Opensearch Dashboards 2.4.0
 - Postgresql 15.1